 However you do it, you should have a 2×2 in the center to separate the drawers.
 Once this is in place, cut a 2×4 at 18” and using pocket holes and screws, attach it between this 2×2 and the back middle 2×4.
 This is to attach the drawer slides onto.

 Now you can attach the drawer slides and build your drawers.
-You can see my post here on how to make drawers.
+You can see my post here on how to make drawers for more information.
+Attach 16″ drawer slides 5 ¼″ from the bottom frame like shown.

 I recommend you consult a professional on how much support you will need based on the weight you plan to set on the vanity/console.
 For this concrete top, my friend used some very heavy duty supports along the bottom.

 As an added feature, I made a small floating drawer for her to use as a little makeup vanity to go beside the main vanity.
-If you’d like the how to for that as well, let me know in the comments, or shoot me an email!
+If you’d like the how to for that, it’s actually made the same way as I made these washer and dryer stands, except it’s hung on the wall.

 What do you think about this modern bathroom vanity that doubles as a TV console??
 I LOVE it!
 It’s such a simple style, but also so functional!